The Gentleman Planter of Craigmore

 Staff welfare, management-labor relationships, cleanliness, safety are evidently top priority.
 The yardstick is, will the managers and executives send their children to the crèche or school?
 If it’s not good enough for them, it’s not good enough for anybody.
 Employees are taken care of, and not grudgingly either.
-The worker on the garden is entitled to the services he gets.
-And there’s no cutting corners on the quality of these services.
+Workers at this garden are entitled to the services received.
+And there is no cutting corners on the quality of these services.

 This attention to detail extends well into the tea factory and in the running of the business.
 In 1990, Craigmore was producing 176,000 kgs of tea and this has risen to 11,20,000 kgs in 2018-19, with no capacity additions, only improved efficiency and better strategy.

-Mechanisation was one introduction and Craigmore is now 50% mechanised.
-The trial towards mechanisation began four years ago, across one small area for one year.
+Mechanization was one introduction and Craigmore is now 50% mechanized.
+The trial towards mechanization began four years ago, across one small area for one year.
 The workers, as expected, shared the experiences with others, and paved the way for expanding the idea.
 There was no insecurity or resistance to it.
 The Nilgiris, Bopana explains has a “rush” period following the rains after March every year.
-Mechanisation has helped maximise the rush because the machines cover double the area as the number of people.
+Mechanization has helped maximize the rush because the machines cover double the area as the number of people.
 There’s a saving on man-days but is not a cost-saving exercise.
-It has compensated for what’s in short supply in these pa – labor.
+It has compensated for what’s in short supply in these parts – labor.

 For Unlimited Access